ppouliot/puppet-windows_git/README.md

 Basic usage
 -----------
-The basic scenario allows the user to install Git fetching the installer from the main site:
+The basic scenario allows the user to install Git.
+Currently it supports fetching the installer from the main site, suppling a filepath, and the Chocolatey package provider.
+Basic installation is follows.

     class { 'windows_git': }